 Reason 3: Browser Compatibility

-Bootstrap is compatible with all modern browsers and Internet Explorer versions 8 and up.
+Bootstrap is compatible with the latest, stable releases of all major browsers and platforms.
+With regard to the Windows platform, Bootstrap works in Internet Explorer versions 10–11 and Microsoft Edge.
 If Bootstrap’s instructions are followed properly, you can create a website design that works in all these browsers.
-Plugins like HTML5Shiv and Respond.js come as part of Bootstrap’s default template.
-These help in porting HTML5 elements into older non-HTML5 browsers.

-Of course, if your employer wants to make a website compatible with IE7, then it might be time to think about switching jobs!
+Of course, if your employer wants to make a website that looks exactly the same in IE7–8 as it does in modern, standards-compliant browsers, then it might be time to think about switching jobs!